honorpeter/iterateself_not_used_20190102/content/post/01 知识树/02 机器学习/03 机器学习工程实践/31 其它项目/七月Kaggle/03 排序与 CTR预估问题/06 工业界完整的CTR 预估.md

 ### **Part 3: Parse CTR data and generate OHE features**

 #### Before we can proceed, you'll first need to obtain the data from Criteo.
 If you have already completed this step in the setup lab, just run the cells below and the data will be loaded into the `rawData` variable.
 #### Below is Criteo's data sharing agreement.
 After you accept the agreement, you can obtain the download URL by right-clicking on the "Download Sample" button and clicking "Copy link address" or "Copy Link Location", depending on your browser.
-Paste the URL into the `# TODO` cell below.
+Paste the URL into the `## 需要补充的` cell below.
 The file is 8.4 MB compressed.
 The script below will download the file to the virtual machine (VM) and then extract the data.
 #### If running the cell below does not render a webpage, open the [Criteo agreement](http://labs.criteo.com/downloads/2014-kaggle-display-advertising-challenge-dataset/) in a separate browser tab.
 After you accept the agreement, you can obtain the download URL by right-clicking on the "Download Sample" button and clicking "Copy link address" or "Copy Link Location", depending on your browser.
-Paste the URL into the `# TODO` cell below.
+Paste the URL into the `## 需要补充的` cell below.
 #### Note that the download could take a few minutes, depending upon your connection speed.